 Scott Myers, MBA

-Scott Myers currently serves as an independent director and Chairman of the Board of Harpoon Therapeutics.
+Scott Myers currently serves as The CEO and Chairman of the Board of Harpoon Therapeutics.
 Myers most recently served as President, Chief Executive Officer and Director of AMAG Pharmaceuticals, Inc (Nasdaq: AMAG) a biopharmaceutical company prior to its acquisition by Covis Pharma Holdings Sarl in the Fall of 2020.
 Previously, he was Chairman and Chief Executive Officer of Rainier Therapeutics, a clinical-stage biotechnology company focused on metastatic bladder cancer.
 Rainier partnered its asset with Fusion Pharma (Nasdaq: FSPM) in the Spring of 2020.
 Prior to joining Rainier, Mr. Myers was Chief Executive Officer, President and Director of Cascadian Therapeutics, a publicly traded oncology company acquired by Seattle Genetics (Nasdaq: SGEN) in March 2018.
 He was also CEO of Aerocrine AB (OMX Nasdaq: AERO), A Swedish Medtech company from September 2011 until its acquisition by Circassia, PLC in July of 2015.
 He has also held senior commercial operations, general management and information management positions for UCB SA, a Belgium-based biopharmaceutical company, and Johnson & Johnson.
 Scott is chairman of the board at Dynavax (Nasdaq: DVAX) and an Independent Director at Trillium Therapeutics (Nasdaq: TRIL) and Selecta Biosciences (Nasdaq: SELB).
 Myers earned his B.A. in biology from Northwestern University and his M.B.A. from the University of Chicago’s Graduate School of Business (Booth).